 Among the claims made in the viral graphic are that Starbucks Pumpkin Spice Lattes do not contain any pumpkin at all, that the flavoring contains high fructose corn syrup, and that a specific ingredient — “caramel

-as no surprise given the consistency of the beverage.
+The lack of real pumpkin in the drink comes as no surprise given the consistency of the beverage.
 Many consumer products utilize flavorings instead of base ingredients, as in this case: it would be rather difficult to include the actual flesh of the squash in a latte-style beverage and still yield a drinkable result.

 Also at issue is whether Pumpkin Spice Lattes contain high-fructose corn syrup (HFCS), a sweetener present in many sodas and commercial baked goods.
 Starbucks has indicated that HFCS may be present in some drinks due to manufacturing variations.
-According to a Starbucks spokeswoman, Pumpkin Spice Latte drinks purchased at Starbucks outlets are sweetened with sugar, not HFCS.
+According to a Starbucks spokesperson, Pumpkin Spice Latte drinks purchased at Starbucks outlets are sweetened with sugar, not HFCS.
 The flavoring syrup available for purchase in homemade beverages may contain HFCS, but that formula differs from the one used in Starbucks retail outlets.

 Another aspect of the rumor that Pumpkin Spice Lattes are toxic stems from the inclusion of Caramel Color